src-d/blog/content/post/kmcuda4.md

 description: "Our kmcuda v4 is released, featuring multi-gpu, float16, Spherical K-Means and improved precision."
 ---

-Some time ago, I wrote the article about [src-d/kmcuda](https://github.com/src-d/kmcuda) named [Towards Yinyang K-means on GPU](http://blog.sourced.tech/post/towards_kmeans_on_gpu/).
+Some time ago, I wrote an article about [src-d/kmcuda](https://github.com/src-d/kmcuda) named [Towards Yinyang K-means on GPU](http://blog.sourced.tech/post/towards_kmeans_on_gpu/).
-This weekend, we released version 4 of that library.
+Last weekend we released version 4 of that library.
 Here is the brief list of
 changes:

 1. K-Means iterations can run in parallel on several GPU cards, so